HTC Flyer 7-Zoll WiFi + 3G

 Notes: Note globale: 80%

-Source: ITP Anglais EN→FR Archive.org version
+Source: ITP EN→FR Archive.org version

 The Flyer is a capable tablet that offers some nifty features but its stratospheric pricing makes it hard to justify over Honeycomb devices.